ipfs/ipfs-docs/docs/how-to/use-existing-private-key.md

 > k51qzi5uqu5dlli90qkt7xcnnjsd6jkn5rbdg7scuv6leozp1ecokewk5rzbeh
 ```

-The content of the file holding the private key you want to import into the Keystore needs to be in the correct format to be valid.
-The format of Keystore files is outlined in the [fs-repo](https://github.com/ipfs/specs/blob/master/REPO_FS.md#keystore) specification.
+The content of the file holding the private key you want to import into the IPFS keystore needs to be in the correct format to be valid.
+The format of keystore files is outlined in the [fs-repo](https://github.com/ipfs/specs/blob/master/REPO_FS.md#keystore) specification.

 ### JS-IPFS